tonyman316/StudentGradeBookApp/README.md

 # StudentGradeBookApp
-A console application to manage student grades.
+A console app for manage student grades and generate class statistics.